shhsieh99/Project_Showcase/README.md

 2. hypothesis_lab.rmd - full report along with R queries
 3. regression_study.pdf - report on linear regression lab on facebook user engagement
 4. regression_study.rmd - full report along with R queries
+### Paper vs Digital Experiment
+We conducted a full experiment testing our research question "Does handwriting digital notes improve recognition and recall compared to paper note-taking?"
+This paper goes into detail of how we conducted our experiment and the model we built to determine the answer to our research question.
 ### Research Design
 A Research Design Proposal to propose a study on quick-quits in an industry